Frequently Asked Questions

 What electives are offered?

-A full range of electives are offered at LVCP including music, the arts, technology, world languages, academic support, advance placement and college level courses, and more.
+A full range of electives are offered at LVCP including music, the arts, technology, world languages, academic support, advanced placement and college level courses, and more.
 Please see the Counseling page for more information.

 Are there campus tours?